+In this post, I will be showing you how to Reset Your Forgotten Apple ID or iCloud password.
 The Apple ID is that account you use for all activities pertaining to your Apple, such as signing in to iCloud, shopping the iTunes Store, buying an app, and lots more.
 Maybe you have been using your iPhone for long or you want to reset the device, gift it to your family or friend and get a new device.
 Maybe you had a tight budget and had to opt for a second-hand iPhone; but on getting home after a long day’s work, you found out that the device still contained the data of the former owner.

 The scenarios we highlighted above are just a few examples of the common problems that may warrant resetting your iPhone.
-Fortunately, resetting the password of your Apple ID and iCloud is a walk in the park if you are armed with the information we have given in this article.
+Fortunately, resetting the password of your Apple ID and iCloud is a walk in the park if you are armed with the information we have given in t his article.
 Check here if you have forgotten the email address of your Apple ID.

-How to Reset Your Password
+How to Reset Your Forgotten Apple ID

 On Your iPhone, iPod touch, or iPad